-Book an Indigenous canoe tour or take a water taxi to nearby Meares Island to see some of BC’s oldest, biggest trees and learn about the significance of this natural landscape to the local Nuu-chah-nulth people.
+Book a water taxi to nearby Meares Island to see some of BC’s oldest, biggest trees and learn about the significance of this natural landscape to the local Nuu-chah-nulth people.
 Too see how the land and Indigenous stories translate into art, visit the renowned Roy Henry Vickers Gallery.

 Nature also has a profound impact on the local cuisine.
 Many of Tofino’s chefs grow and harvest the food they showcase on their menus, creating uniquely West Coast flavours.
 Freshly foraged mushrooms, for example, are a much-loved seasonal delicacy here.
-Enjoy a memorable meal as you sit on the water-view patio at Shelter Restaurant; book a table at Wolf in the Fog, named Canada’s Best New Restaurant when it opened in 2014; sample innovative cuisine with a 240-degree view overlooking the wild Pacific Ocean at The Point Restaurant; or take your day’s catch to 1909 Kitchen and have it prepared for you by chef Paul Moran, winner of 2019’s Top Chef Canada.
+Enjoy a memorable meal as you sit on the water-view patio at Shelter Restaurant; savour freshly caught seafood at Wolf in the Fog; or sample innovative cuisine with a 240-degree view overlooking the wild Pacific Ocean at The Point Restaurant.

 The area’s non-human residents are another major draw.
 Don’t be surprised to see whales if you’re out on the water—orcas, grey whales, humpbacks, and minkes all frequent these waters, and from April through October, black bears can be seen foraging along the shoreline.
 Book a whale-watching or a bear-watching tour to greatly increase your chances of an encounter.